alexfacehead/EasyGPT-3.5/README.md

 4. You may also now set the temperature, running the same command as above, but with the flag `--temperature=0.5` for example.
 A temperature is a range from 0 to 2.
 - `python3 main.py --temperature=0.1` may be useful for programming, for example, while creative writing may require a temperature from 0.3 to 1.
 The default is currently 0.33

+### Example Flags / Args
+`-h, --help            show this help message and exit --query_mode QUERY_MODE
+                        Enter True or False to continue asking questions in this context.
+  --temperature TEMPERATURE
+                        Higher value is more random/creative.
+  --openai_api_key OPENAI_API_KEY
+                        Your OPENAI_API_KEY
+  --model MODEL         Your chosen OpenAI model [NOT WORKING!!!!!!]
+  --super_charged SUPER_CHARGED
+                        If you have access to GPT-4, empowers results [coming soon] --prompt_dir PROMPT_DIR
+                        The directory for which you'd like to save your prompts and answer histories.`

 ## Usage on macOS

 1. Run `pip install -r requirements.txt` or `pip3 install -r requirements.txt` if you have both Python 2 and Python 3 installed.